In this article, you will learn how to submit one-off remuneration to DATEV via DATEV export with LODAS and wages and salaries.

 Setting up the transfer of one-time compensations

-Awards that are paid to your employees on a one-off basis are one-time compensations.
+Bonuses that are paid out to your employees on a one-off basis count towards one-off compensation.
 These include, for example:

-▶︎ Bonuses and additional awards: Christmas bonus, vacation benefit, or a particular payment such as an inflation premium.
+▶︎ Bonuses and premiums: Christmas bonus, holiday bonus or a certain bonus, such as an inflation bonus.

-▶︎ Other variable remuneration: payouts of accumulated overtime or certain performance bonuses.
+▶︎ Other variable remuneration: Payment of accumulated overtime or certain performance bonuses.

 In DATEV, one-time compensations are "Bewegungsdaten" (transaction data).
 Thus, all payments that have been stored in Personio as one-time compensations can be transferred to DATEV.